Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Benefits

-Pest Repellent: Helps keep pests away from mustard.
+Pests: Helps keep pests away from mustard.

-Bright Blooms: Adds color to your garden.
+Bright Flowers: Adds color to your garden.

 9. Beans